luiscruz/course_sustainableSE/2026/p1_measuring_software/g35_GoogleMeet-Zoom.md

 # Limitations
 ### Limited Test Duration:

-In an actual conference call, it usually lasts more then 10 minutes.
+A realistic conference call usually lasts more than 10 minutes.
 However, the experiment was conducted with a 30 second duration in which this interval is quite short and does not reflect the real life usage of the application.
-Based on this we cannot clearly have results that can have system wide implications in order for certain companies to pick the most energy efficient application.
+Based on this, we cannot clearly have results that can have system-wide implications in order for certain companies to pick the most energy efficient application.

 ### Singular Hardware System:
 Another limitation is that this experiment was conducted in a single machine in which results could vary in different machines.
 The energy consumption can vary depending on the computers, CPU architecture, GPU, the battery health and power management.